akhnos/spica-documentation/docs/concept/passport.md

 ## API Key

 Instead of Identity, the API key allows machine-to-machine communication.
-The token, it provides doesn't have an expiration date so it can be used as long as it is not intentionally deleted from Spica.
+The token it provides doesn't have an expiration date, so it can be used as long as it is not intentionally deleted from Spica.

 To create an API Key, navigate to **Access Management** -> **API Keys** in the left-hand menu.